suchialex/CINS3002-HW04/instructions.md

     ✅ Modify the update_employee_dept() and update_employee_salary() calls
   </summary>

-  Use the same code logic and in the appropriate elif blocks modify the update_employee_name and update_employee_salary calls
+  - Use the same code logic and in the appropriate elif blocks modify the update_employee_dept and update_employee_salary calls
+  - Execute your code to see if the employee department and salary are being modified successfully
 </details>